koogar/HardwareSerialMonitor/Libre/README.md

 A tiny server that uses LibreHardwareMonitor to send data to a serial port (for use with Arduino).
 Planning to add more features soon.

 This project is licensed under GPL v2.
-LibreHardwareMonitory library is licensed under Mozilla Public License 2.0.
+LibreHardwareMonitor library is licensed under Mozilla Public License 2.0.

 Following fields are supported for custom format